-Fixed Rate Mortgages and Their Pros and Cons
+Fixed Rate Mortgage: Definition, Rates, Pros, and Cons

 The interest rate on a fixed rate mortgage stays the same throughout the life of the loan.
 The most common fixed rate mortgages are 15 and 30 years in duration.
 Fixed rate loans can either be conventional loans or loans guaranteed by Federal Housing Authority or the Department of Veterans Affairs.

 Each month's payment is equal to the interest rate times the principal, plus a small percentage of the principal itself.

 Since a bit of the principal is paid off each month, that makes the interest payment on the remaining principal a little less too.
 As a result, more of your monthly payment goes toward the principal each month.
 Therefore, at the beginning of the loan, most of the payment goes towards interest while most of it goes towards principal at the end of the loan.